How You Should Be Wearing A Blazer With Jeans

 What you wear under your blazer will go a long way in determining if your outfit works.
 You can decide whether or not you want to zero in on the dressier look (dress shirt), or stick to a purely casual tone (t-shirts, henleys, sweaters).

-Wearing Casual Shirts Under A Blazer With Jeans
+Wearing Casual Shirts Under A Blazer And Jeans

 With this look, the goal is to dress the blazer down so you don’t overpower the jeans.
 The Ash Gray Blazer works because of its neutral tone.
 It can be paired with all different color jeans colors.
 The light gray blazer can be worn with a similarly colored sweater or even a tasteful t-shirt.